SSH Command Node

 Wait for Match

-The Wait for Match feature allows a step to wait until specific text appears in the command output.
+Wait for Match lets a command step wait until specific text appears in the output.
 Useful for:

 Example: